Amin-MAG/My-Notes/Embedded-Systems.md

 ## Processors

-- It is an artifacts that runs the algorithms.
+- It is an artifact that runs the algorithms.
 - It contains controller and data-path.

 ### General-Purpose processors

 ![](Attachments/Embedded-Systems/image-20240324220217925.png)

-- They can do variety of computational tasks.
+- They can do a variety of computational tasks.
 - Functional Flexibility
 - Low cost at high volumes
 - Slow and power hungry: The elements are not optimized.
 They have more registers.